INTRO

 IMPROVING LIFE FOR NEURODIVERGENT PEOPLE

-40. Reducing Neurotypical-on-Neuroatypical Conflict, Part I
+41. Reducing Neurotypical-on-Neuroatypical Conflict – Part I

-41. Reducing Neurotypical-on-Neuroatypical Conflict, Part II
+42. Reducing Neurotypical-on-Neuroatypical Conflict – Part II

-42. Communicating Across the Neurospectrum, Part I
+43. Communicating Across the Neurospectrum – Part I

-43. Communicating Across the Neurospectrum, Part II
+44. Communicating Across the Neurospectrum – Part II

 IN CONCLUSION

-46. In Conclusion: Neurodivergence and Inspiration
+48. In Conclusion: Neurodivergence and Inspiration

 Picture of axons, Science Direct

-I do this out of conviction.
-We can’t understand mental health/neurodivergent challenges without some insight into the neurobiophysiological sources of difference.
 The mind-body-brain connection is key, but blurry lines separate these distinctions.
 In these next posts, I’ll explain how nerve cells (neurons) interact and communicate (via synapses) within the body’s nervous system — toward processing information and influencing how we think and act.

 A foundation in the sensory system’s underlying biology helps explain why most of us are neurotypical (NT) and some of us are neurodivergent (ND).
 In places you’ll need to draw your own conclusions, because science is making progress but doesn’t yet have all the answers.